tjamcclain2/Northstar-Python-/README.md

 ## Overview

 - Step-1: Profile the algorithm using Snakeviz (uses Cprofile and Pstats) [done]
-- Step-2: Optimize the algorithm at code level --> Goal: Make sure you have algorithmic efficiency
+- Step-2: Optimize the algorithm at code level --> Goal: Make sure you have algorithmic efficiency [done; Week-3 of July]
 - Step-3: Optimize at server-level --> Is my algorithm giving the best performance across all GPU instances?

+## Week-3:

+### Performance Optimization Summary

+The original implementation of the Northstar pipeline suffered from significant computational overhead, with key functions like `generate_model_detector_responses` and NumPy’s `dot()` function dominating runtime.
+After refactoring the core logic, optimizing data structures, and reducing redundant operations, I was able to achieve a **>99% reduction in cumulative execution time**.

+**Profiling analysis confirmed:**
+- ⚡ A **drop in total runtime** from ~42 seconds to <0.5 seconds
+- 🧮 Elimination of over **26 million redundant calls** to `numpy.dot()`
+- 🔥 All major bottlenecks removed, with **zero calls recorded** in optimized flame graphs

+Please check out the comparative analysis for 100 samples provided in the Profile_Code directory!

+On Week-4, I've decided to pivot to learn the fundamentals of training a neural network for our research.